b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 > **_Note:_** In some other languages, e.g. Python, you could use the function
 > like: `getRectangleArea(3, 4)`, `getRectangleArea(lenSideA=3, lenSideB=4)` or
 > `getRectangleArea(lenSideB=4, lenSideA=3)`.
 However, for performance reasons
-> Julia's functions accepts arguments in a positional manner (although Julia got
+> (and perhaps due to its Lisp heritage) Julia's functions accepts arguments in
-> [keyword
+> a positional manner (although Julia got [keyword
 > arguments](https://docs.julialang.org/en/v1/manual/functions/#Keyword-Arguments)).
 > Therefore, here you may only use `getRectangleArea(3, 4)` form.
 Internally,
 > the first argument (`3`) will be assigned to the local variable `lenSideA` and